Mamacita (Super Junior song)

 "Mamacita" is a song recorded in two languages (Korean and Japanese) by South Korean boy band Super Junior.
 The Korean version was released through SM Entertainment on August 29, 2014, while the Japanese version was released on December 17, 2014, by Avex Trax.

-In Japan, the single reached number-one on the weekly Oricon Singles Chart.
+In Japan, the single reached number-one on the weekly Oricon Singles Chart and sold over 69,000 copies.